Rateeba1/Sml5202-Rateeba/page4.md

 <li>Object&nbsp;</li>
 </ul>

-<p>A subject is the component of a sentence that performs an action (verb). t A noun (proper noun) or a pronoun ( I, you, we she)  can be the subject of a sentence.</p>
+<p>A subject is the component of a sentence that performs an action (verb). t A noun (proper noun) or a pronoun ( I, you, we she)  can be the subject of a sentence.In a sentence, the verb is the most important part.
+A direct object is required by some verbs.
+The object is a part of the sentence where the action is carried out on.
+Some verbs do not require an object, but they do require a complement to complete the sentence.
+A complement may consist of a single word or a group of words (adjectives, particles, adverbs, and other adverbs). </p>

+<h2>Example</h2>
+<p>Ich schlafe auf dem Bett</p>
+<p>I am sleeping on the bed</p>
+<p>Ich (Pronoun) schlafe (Verb) auf dem Bett (Object)</p>

 <header class="searchForm-container">
 <img src="https://image.ibb.co/e6vOFQ/wikipedia.png" alt="Wikipedia Logo">
 <form class="searchForm">